Skin Health for Dogs

 Diet and the Coat: Why Small Changes Can Show up Fast

-Food is the quiet backdrop to visible coat quality.
-Even within “complete and balanced” options, formulas vary, and adult versus senior diets can differ in nutrient composition.
-If your dog’s coat looks less vibrant after a food change, it may not be your imagination—small formulation shifts can show up on the outside.
+Food is the quiet backdrop to coat quality.
+Even within “complete and balanced” options, formulas differ, and adult versus senior diets vary in nutrients—so if your dog’s coat looks less vibrant after a food change, it may not be your imagination.
+Small formulation shifts show up on the outside.

-Fatty acids are frequently highlighted for supporting skin integrity and coat condition.
-But owners often choose a skin health supplement for dogs for a more practical reason: it’s a consistent daily layer of care that doesn’t require switching the entire diet to chase a better sheen.
+Fatty acids get the spotlight for supporting skin integrity and coat condition.
+But owners often choose a skin supplement for a simpler reason: it’s a consistent daily layer of care that doesn’t require switching the whole diet to chase a better sheen.

 “Good skin care is the kind you can confirm with your hands: softer coat, calmer surface, less debris.”